Tamara Zidanšek: 2014: Professional debut

+2021: WTA Tour title, French Open semifinal, top 50

 She reached the semifinals of a Grand Slam championship for the first time at the 2021 French Open, defeating Sorana Cîrstea in straight sets and Paula Badosa in three sets.
 These wins made her the first Slovenian female player to accomplish this since the country became independent in 1991.
 As a result, Zidanšek entered the top 50 for the first time.
 She also scored her first top-ten win in the first round, against the No. 6 seed, Bianca Andreescu.
-In the semifinal, Zidanšek was defeated by Anastasia Pavlyuchenkova, in straight sets.
+In her semifinal match, Zidanšek was defeated by Anastasia Pavlyuchenkova in straight sets.

-At the Ladies Open Lausanne, as the top seed, Zidansek beat Marina Melnikova, Mandy Minella, Lucia Bronzetti, Maryna Zanevska and Clara Burel to win her first WTA Tour title.
+At the Ladies Open Lausanne, as the top seed, Zidanšek beat Marina Melnikova, Mandy Minella, Lucia Bronzetti, Maryna Zanevska and Clara Burel to win her first WTA Tour singles title.

-2022
+2022: Top 25 debut, two major third rounds

 Seeded 29th at the Australian Open, she reached the third round for the first time, but lost to Alizé Cornet.
-At the French Open, Zidanšek was beaten in the third round by Jessica Pegula, in straight sets.
+At the French Open, Zidanšek also reached the third round in which she lost to Jessica Pegula, in straight sets.

-Coaching
+2023-2024: Third WTA 125 title

+After saving four championship points and defeating Rebecca Šramková in the final, Zidanšek won the WTA 125 tournament in Bari.
+As a result, she moved 30 positions up in the rankings back to the top 100 on 11 September 2023.

+She qualified for the 2024 French Open defeating Hailey Baptiste in the final qualifying round.
+In the main draw, she defeated Alison Van Uytvanck, to set up a match against world No. 3, Coco Gauff, which she lost in straight sets.

+Ranked No. 261 at the Thailand Open, Zidanšek reached her first WTA Tour semifinal since January 2022 coming back from a set down to beat Tatiana Prozorova, sixth seed Katie Volynets, and Nadia Podoroska, saving four match points in the quarterfinals.
+She lost in the last four to eventual champion, Rebecca Šramková.

+2025: Australian Open

+Zidanšek qualified for the main draw of the Australian Open, before losing to Anastasia Potapova in the first round.

+Coaches

 Zidanšek was coached by Zoran Krajnc until April 2021.
 In May 2021, her team signed with Pancho Alvariño from Spain.

-Carl Maes joined the team in December 2021 and was replaced by Alejandro Garcia Cenzano in January 2023.
+Carl Maes joined the team in December 2021 for a period of one year.
+After a few coaching trials, she was coached by former Slovenian ATP Tour player Blaž Kavčič until June 2024.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current through the 2023 Thailand Open.
+Current through the 2025 Wimbledon Championships.